-What is Certification within the meaning of GDPR?
+What is Certification within the meaning of the GDPR?

-Certification is defined by the International Standards Organisation (ISO) as "third-party attestation related to products, processes, systems or persons".
+Certification is defined by the ISO as "third-party attestation related to products, processes, systems or persons".
 This means that an independent assessor decides and attests that specific requirements have been fulfilled, relevant to certification.

-In the context of the General Data Protection Regulation (GDPR) certification under Articles 42 and 43 is an accountability tool, with supervisory authority approved data protection criteria, that is limited in scope to processing operations involving personal data.
+In the context of the General Data Protection Regulation (GDPR) certification under Articles 42 and 43 GDPR is an accountability tool, with supervisory authority approved data protection criteria, that is limited in scope to processing operations involving personal data.

-In Ireland, Certification bodies intending to operate approved data protection certification schemes, are to be accredited by the Irish National Accreditation Board (INAB) in accordance with ISO 17065 and additional requirements established by the Data Protection Commission (DPC).
+In Ireland, Certification bodies intending to operate approved data protection certification schemes, are to be accredited by INAB in accordance with ISO 170657 and additional requirements established by the DPC.